 Step1 = Establish maximum Risk amount per day based on a percentage of account size

-Step3 = Calculate risk on trade (size of stop) by measuring the distance between entry and stop loss
+Step3 = Calculate risk on trade (size of a stop) by measuring the distance between entry and stop-loss

 Let’s do it in an example